Services procurement solutions - an incremental journey

-Services Procurement as an incremental journey: Key takeaways from CWS roundtable
+Services Procurement as an incremental journey

 Francis Ljubic, Global MSP Product Director

-MSP is an extension of your team
+An MSP partner is an extension of your team

-Of course, an MSP can use its contingent expertise, leaning on its VMS technology to support a procurement programme, but that’s not always enough.
+Of course, an MSP can use its contingent workforce management expertise, leaning on its VMS technology to support a procurement programme, but that’s not always enough.
 As Services Procurement programmes evolve, they will require procurement expertise to help guide the buy, facilitate vendor selection, and negotiate costs.

 If those expectations are not clear right from the start, you’ll be stuck with an extension of your MSP contingent service – and that may not add the next level of value you’re looking for in your Services Procurement programme.